fooHQ/foojank-web/index.md

 By default, the server requires a TLS certificate to be configured.
 The installation script does not generate a TLS certificate, and manual configuration is required.
 This guide covers a configuration using a self-signed certificate.

 Although NATS is compatible with Automatic Certificate Management Environment (ACME) clients, it requires additional steps that are not covered in this guide.
-[Reach out](#support) to us if you need help with ACME configuration.
+[Reach out](#support) if you need help with ACME configuration.

 To create a new self-signed certificate, create a file `san.cnf` with the following configuration: